PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 So how has our code, that we have been writing in C, gone from written ASCII text to binary instructions in a "program file" for the Processor?

-Coding using 0s and 1s would be pretty terrible so humans made a "program" that took word based instructions called "Assembly Instructions" and converted them into binary (0s and 1s) Machine Code instructions for your CPU.
+Coding using 0s and 1s would be pretty terrible so humans made a "program" that took word based instructions called "Assembly Instructions" and converted them into binary (0s and 1s) Machine Code instructions!

-Assembly processor instructions for a program that prints "Hello world" might look like this.
+Assembly instructions for a program that prints "Hello world" might look like this.

 ```x86_64 gcc 11.2
 .LC0: